Thirana/workspace-manager-api/README.md

 ### Validation and type safety

-- Centralized Zod validation for body/query/params, for blocking incorrect data before it reaches the controller layer.
+- Centralized validation for body/query/params, for blocking incorrect data before it reaches the controller layer.
 - Schema driven types, for avoiding type mismatches during refactors.

 ### Authentication and session design